UNINETTSigma2/documentation/training/material/2022-spring-best-practices/q_and_a-day2.md

 ---

 (training-2022-spring-best-practices-notes-day2)=
-# Questions and answers from Best Pratcices on NRIS Clusters May 2022, Day 2 (May 24)
+# Questions and answers from Best Practices on NRIS Clusters May 2022, Day 2 (May 24)

 ```{contents} Table of Contents
 ```